learn-co-curriculum/skills-based-js-intro-to-functions/README.md

 // ^ Note that in the above, JavaScript coerces the number 1 to the string "1"
 ```

 That's pretty cool.
+We use what's called a _parameter_, in this case called "name." **Parameters** or **arguments** are objects (there's that word again!) that get passed to a function to use when it runs.
+They're essentially local variables that stick around for the life of the function.
 Note that `name` is only available in the body of the function.
 If we just type `name` in the console, we'll get an error because it's undefined!

 ### Saying something new

 What if we want to say something other than "Hello"?
-Well, we can move the greeting to a variable as well:
+Well, we can move the greeting to a parameter as well:

 ``` javascript
 function say(greeting, name) {